scoconno/scoconno.github.io/Teaching/Mind/Substance Dualism/index.md

 “Should the soul of a prince, carrying with it the consciousness of the prince’s past life, enter and inform the body of a cobbler, as soon as deserted by his own soul, everyone sees he would be the same person with the prince, accountable only for the prince’s action....
 Had I the same consciousness “that I saw the ark and Noah’s flood, as that I saw an overflowing of the Thames last winter, or as that I write now, I could no more doubt that I who write this now, that saw the Thames overflowed last winter, that viewed the flood at the general deluge, was the same self ... than that I who write this am the same myself now whilst I write ... that I was yesterday”

 ## Problems with Substance Dualism

+### Problems with the Cogito

+There are several problems with the Cogito.
+The most famous is that it seems to assume what it seeks to prove.
+Descartes argues, ‘I am thinking, therefore I exist’.
+This argument has as a premise, `I am thinking' and this premise presupposes that the subject of the thought exists.
+Since the subject of the thought is `I', the premise assumes the conclusion, i.e., it assumes that I exist.
+An argument that assumes what it is trying to prove is obviously circular.
+And recall that Descartes is supposed to be testing whether he can doubt his own existence.
+He is begging the question if he argues, ‘I exist, therefore I cannot doubt that I exist.’

+We might try save Descartes by reformulating the argument in a non-question begging way:

+1. There is a thought
+2. Therefore I exist

+The Evil Demon certainly cannot deceive us into thinking that there is no thought occurring.
+This argument also avoids begging the question in the way the argument above does.
+However, the argument is invalid.
+We  cannot infer from the fact that there is someone doing P, that we are that person  doing P. Thus, even if we can infer from the fact that a thought  exists that *someone* is thinking, we cannot infer that we are the ones thinking that thought.

+### Problems with Causal Interaction

 Princess Elisabeth of Bohemia against Descartes